samuelhward/LOCUST_IO/README.md

 * Currently, this package will remain in the given folder structure.
 I understand that this may limit flexibility somewhat if the user is looking for something ultra-light, but sticking to this folder format means that the environment stays controlled and limits the variation across user environments to make reading/using/debugging/contributing as easy as possible.
 This may change in the future (may be I will implement a light and heavy version...)
 * Add plotting functionality
 * Reorginase classes into individual equilibrium.py, another_input.py...files if input_files.py gets too long

+* Add a feature to warn if pre-existing file exists when writing out (to stop unwanted overwriting)

+* In the read_data/dump_data functions, could take data_format and then just **kwargs and then have none_check look in those /**kwargs for what the user has supplied? would mean that users can contribute new file formats but would not need to edit the arguement list in the read_data/dump_data functions - they would only need to copypaste the chunk of if logic as outlined above. also then it wouldn't matter what order users supplied their arguements at runtime - as long as they supply all the ones that are needed! this is good for hand holding.